Search

 Taxis and buses

-There is also a bus that goes from the airport to Venice Mestre train station for regional connections by rail.
+There is also a bus that goes from the airport to Venice Mestre train station for regional rail connections.

 Water taxis

-This is the easiest way to get from VCE to your destination if visiting the city itself.
-Water taxis, whether scheduled in advance or hailed at the airport, pick up from a dock by the terminal.
+Water taxis are the easiest way to get from VCE to your destination if visiting the city itself.
+Whether scheduled in advance or hailed at the airport, they pick up from a dock by the terminal.
 Follow signs for the water taxi dock where numerous motor boat taxis park.

-Bargaining with the driver before boarding the water taxi is an option, and expect that they will request a big number (sometimes based on the caliber of your hotel if they figure you can pay more).
-There are taxi meters, but drivers do not always turn them on; request that they are used.
+Bargaining with the driver before boarding is an option, and expect them to request a big number (sometimes based on the caliber of your hotel).
+Drivers have meters but don’t always turn them on, so request they’re used.
+There’s a supplement for travel during night hours (10 p.m.–7 a.m.) and extra charges for baggage beyond the included allowance.

 Vaporetto

-This ferry boat shuttle is my favorite way to travel into Venice as someone who just has a carry-on bag.
+This is my favorite way to travel into Venice with just a carry-on bag.
 While the journey takes an hour to reach the main tourist areas, you pass many interesting places.
-The vaporetto system is like a water subway system with various lines around town.
+The vaporetto system works like a water subway with various lines around town, and you can check the company website for downloadable route maps and timetables.

 Rental cars

 The rental car counters are inside the car parking deck with most major brands operating at VCE.
-Just keep in mind cars are not allowed within central Venice so you would need to park it in a lot outside the city.
+Keep in mind cars aren’t allowed within central Venice so you would need to park it in a lot outside the city.

 The airport is also accessible to major highways.
 If you want to have a car, hotels in the nearby city of Mestre have parking areas.
 From there, you can take the train into Venice.